-4.3 Progression and Awards Board External Examiners
+4.3 SBE External Examiners

-The overall responsibility of each Progression & Awards Board External Examiner is to ensure that each candidate for a particular award is considered impartially and fairly in accordance with University regulations and guidance, and that the standards of the University's awards are maintained.
+The overall responsibility of each SBE external examiner is to ensure that each candidate for a particular award is considered impartially and fairly in accordance with University regulations and guidance, and that the standards of the University's awards are maintained.

-The role of the Progression & Awards Board External Examiners has been developed in order to provide a broader overview of the analysis of trends and the comparison of standards across different cohorts and campuses.
+The role of SBE External Examiners also involves the overview of the analysis of trends and the comparison of standards across different cohorts and campuses.

-Progression & Awards Board External Examiners do not review student work and cannot change marks - they confirm progression and award decisions based on outcomes of the Subject Panel.

-No recommendation for the conferment of an award can be made without the written approval of the External Examiner appointed to the Progression and Award Board (see Regulation 3.47).
-Progression & Awards Board Chairs should ensure that the external examiner signs off Progression & Awards Board paperwork for all panels.
-If the external is not present at the panel then the Panel Chair is responsible for ensuring approval through other appropriate communication approaches.
-Students will not be entered onto the graduation roll until the external examiner agreement in writing, is obtained.
+SBE External Examiners do not review student work and cannot change marks - they confirm progression and award decisions based on outcomes of the SBE.
+No recommendation to grant an award can be made without the written approval of the external examiner appointed to the SBE (see Regulation 3.47).
+SBE Chairs should ensure that the external examiner signs off the paperwork for all boards.
+If the external examiner is not present at the board, then the Chair is responsible for ensuring approval through other appropriate communication approaches, students will not be entered onto the graduation roll until this has been obtained.
 This approval is for all awards of the University.